 Collecting, Reviewing, and Accepting CPRs

-The archaic methods of collecting paper CPRs and monitoring compliance are a waste of time and space, not to mention they result in an inefficient method of back-and-forth communication.
+The archaic methods of collecting paper CPRs and monitoring compliance are a waste of space, not to mention they result in ineffective and time-consuming back-and-forth communication.
 An integrated system can provide a centralized place where CPRs can be created and submitted by contractors, while also being reviewed and accepted/rejected by administrators.
 The contractor will then be able to rectify the issues and edit or resubmit CPRs.

 Keeping an Archived Record